-

 - top coordinate of the circletop -> (float, float)

-It's a tuple containing the x and y coordinates that represent the top of the circle.
+A tuple containing the x and y coordinates that represent the top of the circle.
 Reassigning it moves the circle to the new position.
 The radius will not be affected.

 New in pygame-ce 2.5.2.